 - Students with more interest in the role that RADAR played in World War II can research the role RADAR played in the Battle of Britain.
 Students can also research the discovery and use of RADAR by the Axis powers. - The lesson can be adapted for more advanced students by incorporating more advanced calculations into the plotting portion of the lesson.
-From calculating trajectory and plotting vectors, there are many levels of math that can be incorporated into this activity. - Teachers can enhance students' interest in the impact of science, mathematics, and technology in World War II by exploring these related lesson plans on ABMCEducation.org: - Flight Plans and Rescues: Using Math to Explore the World War II Strategic Bombing Campaign - Horror in the Hedgerows: Technology, Tactics, and Teamwork - The Army Engineers: Challenges at the Anzio Beachhead - The Math of War: The Numbers Behind Minesweeping in the Mediterranean - The Calculus of War: Tactics, Technology, and the Battle of the Atlantic
+From calculating trajectory and plotting vectors, there are many levels of math that can be incorporated into this activity. - Teachers can enhance students' interest in the the role of mathematics in World War II by exploring these related lesson plans on ABMCEducation.org: - Flight Plans and Rescues: Using Math to Explore the World War II Strategic Bombing Campaign - Horror in the Hedgerows: Technology, Tactics, and Teamwork - The Math of War: The Numbers Behind Minesweeping in the Mediterranean